psynteract/psynteract-docs/installation.md

 Whatever your operating system, please download the latest compressed [release version of psynteract](https://github.com/psynteract/psynteract-os/releases), and extract it to a convenient folder.

-In each case, after copying the relevant files and restarting OpenSesame, you should see new psynteract elements in the item toolbar.

 #### Windows

-To install the plugin and extension, please navigate to your OpenSesame installation (<mark>which you will typically find at `c:\Programs\OpenSesame`</mark>), and copy <mark>...?</mark>
+To install the plugin and extension, please navigate to or create the folder `.opensesame` in the user's home directory (typically `[drive]:\Documents and Settings\[user name]\.opensesame`).
+Please copy contents of the folders `plugins` and `extensions` from the downloaded psynteract release into the corresponding folders within this directory (or create them first, if necessary).

 #### Mac OS

-The OpenSesame program on Mac OS is encapsulated in an `.app` package.
-Please locate your OpenSesame installation in your `Applications` folder, right-click it and select "Show package contents".
-Within the OpenSesame package, please then navigate to `Contents/Resources/extensions` and <mark>copy...</mark>.

-<mark>Check whether Opensesame can load plugins from ~/.opensesame/plugins on Mac OS</mark>
+On Mac OS, OpenSesame collects all of its plugins and extensions in the folder `.opensesame` in the user's home directory.
+Because the folder name starts with a dot, it is hidden from view.
+To access it, open the Finder, and, in the menu 'Go to', select the entry `Go to folder` (or alternatively, press ⌘ + shift + G).
+A small popup should appear in your Finder window.
+Here, enter `~/.opensesame` and confirm.
+The Finder should now show the contents of the previously hidden folder.
+Please copy the contents of the folders `plugins` and `extensions` from the downloaded psynteract package into the corresponding folders within this directory (or create them first, if necessary).

 #### Other operating systems

 Please consult the [OpenSesame documentation on installing plugins](http://osdoc.cogsci.nl/plug-ins/installation/) for further information.

+In each case, after copying the relevant files and restarting OpenSesame, you should see new psynteract elements in the item toolbar.

 ### Pure Python